barnesy/portfolio/résumé.md

 - Architecting a framework to deliver performant web pages
 - Fixing data flow issues CallRail struggled with for years
 - Collaborating with multiple departments to build a fully integrated self-serve system
+- Built a development team including scouting, hiring, and managing

-Although my team at CallRail was small, our accomplishments were many.
-Namely, the deployment of a new framework that increased work efficiencies while maintaining the integrity of CallRail’s existing workflows.
+The team I built and lead deployed a new framework that increased work efficiencies while maintaining the integrity of CallRail’s existing workflows.

 #### Partner at 4x4 Studios
-##### (2017 – 2018)
+##### (2017 – 2019)
 4x4 began with the intention of providing mobile educational tools for families.
-Version 1.0 of our product was featured in Apple’s AppStore under “New Apps We Love” category.
+It started with an app I created called Let's Read.
+Version 1.0 of the app was featured in Apple’s AppStore under the “New Apps We Love” category.
 This included:

 - A secure family network
 - A publishing platform for providing creative content